bitwiseshiftleft/factorio-router/README.md

 # Circuit-controlled router

+## Development version

-**Development version!** Please note that this is an early development release, and is not close to completion.
+Please note that this is an early development release, and is not close to completion.
+In particular, the graphics are just placeholders (and have the wrong rendering angle), except maybe for the signals.

+## Introduction

 This mod introduces two types of circuit-controlled belt routers for moving items around your base.
 These buildings act somewhat like 4-way splitters, with belts of items going into them and coming out of them.